heimrichhannot/contao-archive-palettes-bundle/README.md

 # Contao Archive Palettes Bundle

-This bundle offers functionality for selecting custom palettes depending on the parent archive for the backend of the Contao CMS
+This bundle offers functionality for selecting custom palettes depending on the parent archive for the backend of the Contao CMS.

 ## Features